INTRODUCTION

 Planning Policies

-Planning for capital improvements is tied to the County's continuing development and growth in population, number of households, and businesses.
+Planning for capital improvements is tied to the County's continuing development and growth in population, households, and businesses.
 Land use master plans and sector plans for the County's geographic planning areas anticipate needs for roads, schools, and other facilities required by new or changing population.
-The County continues its efforts to improve the linkages between County planning activities, the CIP, and the Operating Budget.
+The County continues its efforts to improve the linkages between County planning activities, the CIP, and the operating budget.

 General Plan and Master Plans and Sector Plans

 The General Plan Refinement of FY94 recognized the importance of establishing priorities for the provision of public facilities.
-And the Thrive Montgomery 2050 General Plan approved by the County Council on October 25, 2022, recognized the need for more housing - particularly housing that was affordable to low and moderate-income households, improved transit services, community connections, racial equity, and sustainable communities.
+The Thrive Montgomery 2050 General Plan approved by the County Council on October 25, 2022, recognized the need for more housing - particularly housing that was affordable to low- and moderate-income households - improved transit services, community connections, racial equity, and sustainable communities.
 The CIP gives high priority to areas of greatest employment and residential density when allocating public investment.
 Some County master plans include phasing elements that provide guidance about the timing and sequence of capital facilities to develop a CIP that serves long-range needs.
-Copies of the County's General Plan, adopted master plans, and sector plans may be obtained directly from the M-NCPPC.
+Copies of the County's General Plan, adopted master plans, and sector plans may be obtained directly from the Maryland-National Capital Park and Planning Commission (M-NCPPC).

 Growth and Infrastructure Policy